amanabdullayev/amanabdullayev/README.md

 # Hello, folks! <img src="https://github.com/amanabdulla296/amanabdullayev/blob/3d5e9aa6f66926e1e6b9d67971331952f9bca67b/arrwrhhthqx.gif" width="30px">

-My name is Amanmyrat(or shortly Aman) Abdullayev and I have almost finished my PhD in Materials science/Chemistry.
-Besides, I am an enthusiast of data science, intensively developing my skills towards ML, AI.
+My name is Amanmyrat (or shortly Aman) Abdullayev.
 Originally I am from Turkmenistan, but currently living in Berlin, Germany.
+Currently, I am about to finish my PhD in Materials science/Chemistry.
+Additionally, I am an enthusiast of data science, intensively developing my skills towards ML, AI.
+The application of ML/AI in natural sciences is my passion.
+So if you have such a project, I would want to be part of it!

 <!-- Actual text -->